S81D/ANNIE_standalone/MCMC_reco/README.md

 # MCMC_reco

 A low energy reconstruction algorithm for WCSim-generated MC events.
-Currently, no low energy reconstruction algorithm has been developed for ANNIE; a working, reliable low energy reconstruction algorithm is needed for localizing neutral current events within the fiducial volume.
-Also can be applied to reconstructing the positions of deexcitation gammas from neutron-Gd capture.
+Currently, no low energy reconstruction algorithm has been specifically developed for ANNIE; a working, reliable low energy reconstruction algorithm is needed for localizing neutral current events within the fiducial volume.
+It also can be applied to reconstructing the positions of deexcitation gammas from neutron-Gd capture.

 Will eventually be integrated into the ToolAnalysis framework.